danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 ## Values

 At this point, the feature is functional and could be considered complete.
-But there's a few further customizations that could be made to make this more re-usable across your application.
+But there's a few customizations that could make this more re-usable across your application.
 For example, there may be some places where the success text should show something else such as "Done".
 You may also want variability in the delay, for example 3 seconds or just 1 second rather than 2 seconds.

 Currently these values are hard-coded in the controller.
 It would be nice if the app developer could provide these as inputs to the controller.
 In Stimulus, this is accomplished with [values](https://stimulus.hotwired.dev/reference/values).